 Many of Market Enginuity's sales systems and marketing approaches are built upon research generated from PRI's Public Radio Underwriting Partnership (PRUP).
 Backed by a grant from the Corporation for Public Broadcasting in 1997, the PRUP mission was to discover those best practices of commercial broadcasters that could possibly increase public radio underwriting.
 A strict project requisite was that any underwriting gains could not compromise the letter and spirit of the public radio environment.

-One of the beta stations in PRUP, was KJZZ/KBAQ.
+One of the beta stations in PRUP was KJZZ/KBACH.
 In 1999, General Manager Carl Matthusen sought further corporate underwriting increases, and chose an innovative tactic.
-He outsourced the sales function to Jim Taszarek, Jr., and so began a partnership that hiked underwriting revenues for Phoenix Public Radio 50% in the first two years.
+He outsourced the sales function to Jim Taszarek, Jr., and so began a partnership that hiked underwriting revenues for KJZZ/KBACH 50% in the first two years.

 The relationship gave Public Radio Partners its name, so-to-speak, and a reputation that piqued interest from other public radio stations to explore similar outsourced sales arrangements.